 Each team will compete in at least six official tournament matches.
 Advancement to the final-day Single Elimination round will be determined by performance in the six preliminary games.
 All 6-0, 5-1, and 4-2 teams will make the playoffs.

 Several years ago we predicted that the contending high school teams of the future will be those that have developed solid farm systems on the lower grade levels.
-The best example.
+The best example is Daviess County (KY), which won the JV title in 2015 and returned with the same players in 2016 and won the Varsity title.
+Middle Schools are encouraged to consider bringing a team from the elementary school that feeds into your school – or bring a 6th grade team from your school to compete in the Elementary division.

 At each venue we plan to run discrete JV tournaments.
 JV teams will be limited by the "Rule of 42. " That is, the total grade numbers of the four players at any given time shall not exceed 42.
 For example, 10 + 10 + 11 + 12 = 43, and that's too much!
 9 + 10 + 11 + 12 = 42, and that's fine.
 Etc. etc. JV teams will be fielding the same questions as Varsity teams.
 Graduating seniors are allowed to participate on a JV team only if the school is also bringing a Varsity team as well as JV.

-We crown a champion from among the “small schools” that come to Nationals (defined as any school with 500 or fewer students in grades 10-12 and a nonselective admissions policy).
-We do so after all four phases are finished, selecting the highest-ranking team.
+We crown a high school champion from among the “small schools” that come to Nationals (defined as any school with 500 or fewer students in grades 10-12 and a nonselective admissions policy), selecting the highest-ranking such team.

-Your team contingent should include four starters and one or more coaches.
-Every year we seem to have two or three 3-person teams, and that’s fine.
+Your team contingent should include three or four starters and one or more coaches.
 Alternate(s) are allowed, but must remain on mute until they are in play.

 We again plan to conduct our popular reality show at each site, the winner of which will be invited to join us as a moderator for 2020 Nationals.